 Inherited IRAs.
-In the year an IRA participant dies, you, as an IRA trustee or issuer, generally must file a Form 5498 and furnish an annual statement for the decedent and a Form 5498 and an annual statement for each nonspouse beneficiary.
-An IRA holder must be able to identify the source of each IRA he or she holds for purposes of figuring the taxation of a distribution from an IRA.
+In the year an IRA participant dies, you, as an IRA trustee or issuer, must generally file a Form 5498 and furnish an annual statement for the decedent and a Form 5498 and an annual statement for each nonspouse beneficiary.
+An IRA holder must be able to identify the source of each IRA they hold for purposes of figuring the taxation of a distribution from an IRA.
 Thus, the decedent's name must be shown on the beneficiary's Form 5498 and annual statement.
 For example, you may enter "Brian Willow as beneficiary of Joan Maple" or something similar that signifies that the IRA was once owned by Joan Maple.
-You may abbreviate the word "beneficiary" as, for example, "hene"
+You may abbreviate the word "beneficiary" as, for example, "bene."

-For a spouse beneficiary, unless the spouse makes the IRA his or her own, treat the spouse as a nonspouse beneficiary for reporting purposes.
-If the spouse makes the IRA his or her own, do not report the beneficiary designation on Form 5498 and the annual statement.
+For a spouse beneficiary, unless the spouse makes the IRA their own, treat the spouse as a nonspouse beneficiary for reporting purposes.
+If the spouse makes the IRA their own, do not report the beneficiary designation on Form 5498 and the annual statement.